klaxalk/linux-setup/README.md

 ### List of plugins

+Here is a list of plugin I use.
-I divide plugins to following two groups:
+I divide plugins into two groups according to how they integrate to my workflow.

-Plugins with new features, you are supposed to read their tutorials about
+Plugins with new features, you are supposed to read their tutorials to know how to use them (but you don't have to if it does not suite you):

   * **vim-fugitive** - git integration
   * **vimux** - tmux integration